All My Life (Linda Ronstadt song)

 "All My Life" is a song written by American singer-songwriter Karla Bonoff and originally performed by Bonoff on her album New World (1988).
 The following year, American singers Linda Ronstadt and Aaron Neville performed the song as a duet on Ronstadt's 1989 album Cry Like a Rainstorm, Howl Like the Wind.

-The duet version was released as a single in early 1990 and became a hit, reaching number one on the US Billboard Adult Contemporary as well as number 11 on both the Cash Box Top 100 and the Billboard Hot 100 charts.
+The duet version was released as a single in early 1990 and became a hit, reaching number one on the US Billboard Adult Contemporary chart as well as number 11 on the Billboard Hot 100.
 It was also a top-10 hit in Canada and Ireland, peaking at number 10 in both countries.
 "All My Life" won the award for Best Pop Performance by a Duo or Group with Vocal at the 1991 Grammy Awards.